 Shortly after launch at least one lawsuit was filed against the State of California.
-An unfortunate artifact of both politicized inter-agency relationships and the black-hole of archaic backend systems not being well understood*, as well as a toxic pressure from State executives to complete the project by the deadline, “no matter what.”
+An unfortunate artifact of both politicized inter-agency relationships and the black-hole of archaic backend systems not being well understood*, as well as pressure from State executives to complete the project by the deadline, “no matter what.”
 The integration between the DMV’s part of the system and the Secretary of State’s voter registration system was not done correctly, and over 100,000 voter registrations from the new experience were subsequently botched—with servers in Croatia also being called-up by the new system. (?!)

 That lawsuit, and a problematic new cue’ing system for DMV being deployed weeks before, regrettably, took most of the attention away from the new experience delivered to folks.
 The resulting chaos, however, and a new governor in office and ready to shake things up, did usher-in a critical straw to break the California camel’s back in State leadership that had thus far hindered digital transformation efforts among the involved agencies.

 In 2020 a proposed “Digital Experience Platform” was written into the California Vehicle Code (how innovation is done in government).
 California’s DMV has since adopted the turnkey “My DMV” platform that over half the states in the US have already been using.
 After checking-in with a project stakeholder (who remains a DMV employee) +3yrs later in late 2021, I was assured that they are still putting our strategic work and user research findings to use, even with the new turnkey system.